On ergodic two-armed bandits: Introduction

-Recall that the above conditions {\bf(E1)} and {\bf(E2)} are purely deterministic.
-If we let the sequences $(\eta_{A,i})_{i\in\N}$ and $(\eta_{B,i})_{i\in\N}$ be distributed as i.i.d. sequences with expectations $\tet_A$ and $\tet_B$, then {\bf(E2)} almost surely occurs as a consequence of the law of iterated logarithm.
-Assuming {\bf(S)} and $\tet_A>\tet_B$, Theorem \ref{thm:rightconv} implies that the algorithm $(X_n)_{n\in\N}$ almost surely converges to $1$, which generalizes the corresponding infallibility Proposition 5 proved by Lamberton, Pag\`es and Tarr\`es in \cite{LPT04} for nonincreasing step sequences $(\g_n)_{n\in\N}$.
+Recall that the above conditions (E1) and (E2) are purely deterministic.
+If we let the sequences $(\eta_{A,i})_{i\in\N}$ and $(\eta_{B,i})_{i\in\N}$ be distributed as i.i.d. sequences with expectations $\tet_A$ and $\tet_B$, then (E2) almost surely occurs as a~consequence of the law of iterated logarithm.
+Assuming (S) and $\tet_A>\tet_B$, Theorem \ref{thm:rightconv} implies that the algorithm $(X_n)_{n\in\N}$ almost surely converges to~$1$, which is a generalization of the corresponding infallibility Proposition 5 proved by Lamberton, Pag\` {e}s and Tarr\`{e}s in \cite{LPT04} for nonincreasing step sequences $(\gamma_n)_{n\in\N}$.

-In practice, the Narendra algorithm is used in the context of performance assessment, in applications either in automatic control or in financial mathematics, and the i.i.d. assumption looks rather unrealistic, since the performance depends in general on parameters that evolve slowly and randomly in time.
+In practice, the Narendra algorithm is used in the context of performance assessment, or in applications either in automatic control or in financial mathematics and the i.i.d. assumption looks rather unrealistic since the performance depends in general on parameters that evolve slowly and randomly in time.
 The following framework provides a possible generalization.